 In 2020, a remarkably popular YouTube by the name of McCreamy put out a music video with a message.
 It was titled ‘Fortnite’s Kinda Dying’, and it was a satirical cover of Billy Joel’s We Didn’t Start The Fire.
 Within just one year, that video had racked up almost sixty million views, with many regarding the message as true.
 It was a statement mirrored by fans and critics of the title alike: Fortnite’s Kinda Dying.

-While the map had received changes and more skins and abilities had been added to the battle royale game, it was fundamentally the same.
-In Fortnite’s Kinda Dying, we hear a tale of the struggle experienced by countless Fortnite players.
-They’re coming to terms with the fact that their favourite game might be on its deathbed.
-Now, well over a year later, we’re still asking whether or not Fortnite is dying.
+While the map had received changes and more skins and abilities had been added to the battle royale game, it was fundamentally the same and hence, considered to be ‘dying’.
+Now, years later, we’re still asking whether or not Fortnite is dying.

 Fortnite Registered Users

 According to Business of Apps, a data and statistics reporting platform, Fortnite is not dying.
 At least, not in terms of the general user base, which has grown every year.